cryptodread/specter-desktop-wrapper/instructions.md

 Name the device

-Click "Upload from SD card", navitage to FILE.SOMETHING and click OPEN?!
+Click "Upload from SD card", navitage to the SD card and select "coldcard-export.json" and click open

+You may not want all the default types of extended public key.
+Remove/keep the ones you want by clicking "edit"

-Once populated, click "Continue"
+Click "Continue"

-You can now "Add new wallet"
+You can now "Add new wallet" or "create single key wallet."

-Select "Single key wallet", you can select Multisignature wallet if you added more than one device and want to make a multisig wallet.
+(If you want to create a multisig wallet, add another device first, and make sure you generated an xpub intented for multisig on the first device, then come back to this step.)

-Select the device or devices that you want to use.
+Select the device (or devices if you are making a multisig wallet) that you want to use.

 Name the wallet and select the key you want to use.

 Select "Scan for existing funds" if you have already used this wallet and wish to establish the transaction history, if this is a brand new wallet this is not necessary.

+Click continue

 If you select "rescan" you can refresh the page and watch as your bitcoin node rescans the blockchain for your wallet's history.